-“Want to know a dirty secret in the construction industry?,” asks an article we posted a while ago about threats to “bond off” a mechanics lien claim.
-The dirty secret is this: If a contractor threatens to “bond off” your mechanics lien claim, that’s a bigger problem for the contractor than it is for the lien claimant.
+Here’s a dirty secret that GCs and property owners don’t want you to know: If a contractor threatens to “bond off” your mechanics lien claim, that’s a bigger problem for the contractor than it is for the lien claimant.

 General contractors have contracts with property owners, and subcontractors have contracts with general contractors.
 These contracts are usually pretty favorable to the party higher up in the contracting chain, and they almost universally contain a “no liens” provision.
 This provision consists of a promise to keep the construction project “free and clear” of lien claims.
 If a lien claim is filed, these parties automatically get placed into default of their contract.